 Despite signs of the obstruction and a lack of blood flow, progress in his treatment was slow and he wasn’t operated on until four days later and needed further surgery the day after as the initial operation wasn’t successful.

-The delay in diagnosis and surgery caused such damage to the man’s leg the only option in the second operation was to amputate it.
+The delay in diagnosis and delays in surgery caused such damage to the man’s leg the only option in the second operation was to amputate it.
 Surgeons initially amputated below the knee, but further problems meant he needed additional surgery to amputate above the knee.

 The man now has a prosthetic limb, severely limiting his mobility.
 He had to pay for adaptations to his home and can only drive an adapted car.